jpgloyer/PacMan/README.md

 If you're reading this, all you need to do to play the current version is download this folder, make sure Python is installed on your machine (python.org), and run "python.exe Main.py" in your favorite command line.

+If you're saavy with Python and feel like contributing commits/branches, feel free to help me out.